 Most of these sites list your main website.
 Again, this gives all the credibility to the main site, so if you have built secondary websites, they will struggle to gain recognition.
 It also drives visitors to your other online profiles to the main site.
 While this tends to strengthen the branding for your main business website, it robs your secondary site of the visibility it needs to represent your brand.
 The return on your investment in the alternate website will be thin.

 With one website, you can take full advantage of local citation link building.
 If you have two separate websites, only one will benefit from each office location’s citation sources.
-Google+, Yelp, Yahoo Local, Bing Places, Merchant Circle, and FindLaw directory are all examples of citation sources, and there are hundreds more.
+Google My Business, Yelp, Yahoo Local, Bing Places, Merchant Circle, and FindLaw directory are all examples of citation sources, and there are hundreds more.
 If you have two websites, only one of them is going to benefit from being listed.
 If you have one website, both practice areas benefit.

 And this is a best-case scenario.
 If this citation building isn’t done correctly, or if Google gets confused because your business seems to be in two places at once, then you can accidentally create what we call “duplicate local listings.”
 Duplicate listings look fishy to search engines and directory services.
-If you have duplicates of your local listings, you might find out soon that you aren’t showing up at all in Google+ Local, Yelp, YellowPages, and many other sites.
+If you have duplicates of your local listings, you might find out soon that you aren’t showing up at all in Google My Business, Yelp, YellowPages, and many other sites.
 No kidding—we’ve seen it happen.

 Additional Search Considerations